 The county legislative body may appropriate general funds for the financial aid of any nonprofit charitable organization or any nonprofit civic organization having federal tax exempt status under Section 501(c)(4) of the Internal Revenue Code and chambers of commerce qualifying under Section 501(c)(6) of the Internal Revenue Code.
 A nonprofit organization requesting assistance must submit financial reports to the county clerk and these are available for public inspection.
+To satisfy this requirement, nonprofits may submit a copy of their annual audit or an annual report detailing all receipts and expenditures in a form prescribed by the comptroller.
 The county legislative body is mandated to provide guidelines for the expenditure of these funds.
 Notice must be given in a newspaper of general circulation in the county of the intent to make an appropriation to a nonprofit but not charitable organization before the appropriation is made.
 T.C.A. § 5-9-109.

 Also, a county may receive charitable contributions for the general fund.
 If funds are given subject to certain conditions as to their use, the county legislative body must approve acceptance of the gift and it must be used for such purposes.
 If funds are restricted, the money is placed in the county general fund and appropriated according to normal budgetary process.
 If the gift is of personal or real property that is subsequently sold by the county, the revenue from such sale must be deposited in the general fund.
 T.C.A. § 5-8-101.